Osborne Macharia

 Osborne Macharia (born 11 April 1986 in Nairobi) is a self-taught Kenyan commercial photographer and digital artist whose work focuses on themes of Afrofuturism in culture, identity, and fictional narratives.
+Macharia defines Afrofuturism as “an artistic repurposing of the post-colonial African narratives by integrating historical elements, present realities, and future aspirations of people of color, through narrative fantasy and fiction, to reimagine a new Africa.”
 He has been called "a master at creating alternate black universes."

 Career

 Macharia did not initially pursue a commercial career in photography.

 His path to photography began through a failure.
 In 2010 he was still studying for his bachelor's degree in Architecture.Then he failed his last unit in his fourth year of studying to gain a degree in architecture.
 In his year long gap, he found the work of New York-based photographer Joey L.

 Macharia is completely self-taught, relying heavily on online tutorials and research to build his skills in photography.
 Macharia primarily works with an 80mm lens with the Medium Format camera system and Phocus Software and Lightroom.
 He also relies heavily on Photoshop.

 His artwork has been featured by many brands, including Vogue, Marie Claire, Coke, Afro Punk, and BBC.
 He was commissioned to create original artwork for the film Black Panther and the US television drama Queen Sugar.

 In 2017, he spoke at the Design Indaba Conference.

 In 2018, he was chosen to be on the judging team at the Art Director's Club of New York Awards.

-In 2018, Macharia was commissioned to promote the film Black Panther by designing and creating a collection of Afrofuturistic inspired photographs This project was titled "Ilgelunot", which means the "Chosen Ones" in Maasai.

-In 2018, Macharia was selected as one of "Five Creative Revolutionaries" of African art by One Source Live.
+Macharia was commissioned to promote the film Black Panther by designing and creating a collection of Afrofuturistic inspired photographs This project was titled "Ilgelunot", which means the "Chosen Ones" in Maasai.
+Macharia was selected as one of "Five Creative Revolutionaries" of African art by One Source Live.
 In a creative showcase of their work, each artist selected depicted a different Afrofuturistic alterego.
 Macharia's was "The Eye" a virtuoso who can record and play back what he sees with a digital eye.
 This is a metaphor for African people seeing their own culture and heritage as beautiful.

+Artistic process

+Macharia embraces storytelling as the central part of his artwork.
+Specifically, he draws “inspiration from African culture, mythology, and futuristic elements” as a way to comment on topics like race and gender identity.
+He identifies the main principles behind his art as “identity, culture, and fiction.”

+The first step in his process is collaboration with his team where he collects visual references and develops the story to get feedback.
+Macharia’s pre-production consists of finding the models and locations for his photoshoots and designing the costumes.
+Lastly, in post-production, Macharia digitally edits the photos.

+Macharia favors Hasselblad cameras and lenses, and uses Profoto for lighting.
+For the digital editing, he uses Photoshop and Lightroom.